 If you are here then I assume you are a Windows user who is looking for a way to open Sketch file in windows machine.
 Being a designer myself, I can understand the frustration behind no Sketch support for Windows platform.
 But before that let’s talk about what is a .Sketch file & why do we need to open it in windows?

-What is a Sketch file and why it is used?
+What is a Sketch File and Why Is It Used?

 .Sketch is a famous file format used in macintosh based application called Sketch.
 Sketch is used in prototyping & design UI/UX (User Interface/User Experience) for applications on Android, iOS and web.